RoinGrindwald/vro-documentation/README.md

 ## What Gets Generated

 - Markdown and HTML documentation files for each workflow
-- SVG diagrams for workflow schemas using vRO workflow icons
+- SVG diagrams for workflow schemas using Aria Automation Orchestrator workflow icons
-- All documentation is stored as vRO Resource Elements
+- All documentation is stored as Orchestrator Resource Elements

 ---